dvingo/dv.fulcro-template/README.md

 It was based on the fulcro3 template: https://github.com/fulcrologic/fulcro-template but differs in backend tech and will continue to diverge as features are added to this template.

+## Tech Stack

+- Fulcro
+  - Dead code elimination of guardrails (expound and pprint) during release builds.
+  - reagent rendering middleware of fulcro components.
+- styling with cljs-emotion with two example themes
+- shadow-cljs clojurescript compiler
+  - frontend config via shadow.resource/inline
+- malli with custom registry on the client
+- reitit for URL routing, can be used with malli for parameter coercion
+- pathom 2.2.31
+- pedestal web server using jetty
+- crux database,
+  - uses single rocks-db node in dev
+  - uses in memory node during testing
+  - uses rocksdb node + postrgres tx+docs store in production.
+  - stores ring sessions in crux.

 # Use it

 Add a `new` alias to your user deps.edn file.
 For instructions see: